 Filename containing the DOM Parser Factory Class name.
 Also used as the

-basis for the SERVICE_PID
+basis for the SERVICE_PID registration property.

 Service property specifying if factory is configured to support namespace

 aware parsers.
-The value is of type Boolean
+The value is of type Boolean.

 Service property specifying if factory is configured to support

 validating parsers.
-The value is of type Boolean
+The value is of type Boolean.

 Fully qualified path name of SAX Parser Factory Class Name file